rafaelguariento/reactive_pesticides_use/Cover_letter.md

 ## Dear Editor Dr(a). ...

-Please, find enclosed our manuscript:
+Please, find enclosed our manuscript **Exploiting competitive interactions in pest control: The principle of pest contaiment**

-The idea
+By